loku-sama/pension-calculator/README.md

  # How to Install :
   # For Windows OS :
     1. Download the zip archive file for Windows and unzip it.
-    2. Run the windows exe(executable) file, no need to install the app.
+    2. Run the Basic_Retirement_Benefit_Calculator.exe (windows executable) file, no need to install the app.
   # For Linux OS :
     Coming Soon.